myhdl/site-myhdl/info.md

 layout: page
 ---

 Website development
 ===================

 This website is developed collaboratively by the MyHDL community.

-It is developed with the [urubu] software.
+It is developed using the [urubu] software.
 [Read more &raquo;][site-development]

 Theme